Research data management (130)

 Photonic data analysis, combining imaging, spectroscopy, machine learning, and computer science, requires flexible methods and interdisciplinary collaborations to advance.
 Essential developments include standardizing data infrastructure for comparability, optimizing data-driven models for complex investigations, and creating techniques to handle limited or unbalanced data and device variations.

-Tags: Fair-Principles, Machine Learning, Research Data Management
+Tags: FAIR-Principles, Machine Learning, Research Data Management

 Content type: Publication